 “Because there’s a huge superstition around it.
 The Godmother is supposed to be keeping the ship safe, she is the mother that keeps the ship safe.
 That’s how I interpret it.
 I’ve researched it and that’s the best I can find.
 If you go back to the days of the Vikings they used to have women carved on the front.
 Its always a woman and the ship is always female.
 They really do take it very seriously.”

 Have You Kept In Contact With Any of Your Care Farm Children?

 “We are still in touch with some of them and they still come and visit us it’s great they’ve got jobs and homes and families and we’re really proud of that and I did it for nearly twenty years and in that time we were employing 20 people so it was pretty big.”

 What would you say to someone who is thinking of taking their first cruise?

 “Do it because it suits everybody from the youngest to the eldest.
 People are very surprised what its like, the fact that you get all this wonderful treatment.
 It’s better than all your top-class hotels.
 You don’t have to get off the ship if you don’t want to.
 Your holiday starts as soon as you get on board the ship.”

 Cruise Like A Godmother

-Elizabeth has recently started a blog which includes insights into her daily life as well as stories of her role as a Godmother.
+Elizabeth started a blog.
+This gives insights into her daily life as well as stories of her role as a Godmother.
 You can subscribe to Elizabeth’s blog and read articles here